CCDC121: Rate of molecular evolution

 Cytochrome c is a highly conserved protein and fibrinogen is a rapidly evolving protein.
-CCDC121 has a faster rate of molecular of evolution relative to both these proteins, suggesting that CCDC121 evolves very rapidly on an evolutionary timescale.
+CCDC121 has a faster rate of molecular evolution relative to both these proteins, suggesting that CCDC121 evolves very rapidly on an evolutionary timescale.

 Orthologs

 There are 126 confirmed orthologs of CCDC121.
 CCDC121 orthologs are most abundant in mammals.
 122 of the 126 orthologs are within the Eutheria, Marsupialia, and Monotremata clades.
 119 of the 122 mammalian orthologs are found within eutherian mammals.
 The four remaining orthologs are the two-lined caecilian, the West Indian Ocean coelacanth, the electric eel, and the northern pike.
 These orthologs represent the Amphibia, Sarcopterygii, and Actinopterygii clades respectively.
 The CCDC121 gene likely appeared 433 million years ago in a common ancestor of Actinopterygii and Sarcopterygii.

 Paralogs

 CCDC166 is the only known paralog of CCDC121.
 They share a 23% sequence identity.
 Both CCDC121 and CCDC166 include the Domain of Unknown Function 4515 (DUF4515), or pfam14988, as a highly conserved sequence.